 Photo: Tunart / Getty

-🥉 Dubai: Expensive, but damn good
+Dubai: Expensive, but worth it

 Dubai, UAE